ch3cke/APTs-Adversary-Simulation/Iranian APT/Static Kitten/README.md

 ## The first stage (delivery technique)

-The attack kicks off with a spear-phishing email sent from the compromised info@tmcell address — a legitimate domain tied to TMCell (Altyn Asyr CJSC), Turkmenistan's main mobile telecom provider.
-The subject line reads "Cybersecurity Guidelines", making it look like an official advisory from a trusted source.
+The attack kicks off with a spear-phishing email sent from the compromised info@tmcell address a legitimate domain tied to TMCell (Altyn Asyr CJSC), Turkmenistan's main mobile telecom provider.
+The subject line reads "Cybersecurity Guidelines" making it look like an official advisory from a trusted source.

 <img width="1600" height="354" alt="695fae75028332920172b555_a74569f3" src="https://github.com/user-attachments/assets/7be7c2f0-76d2-4271-8fb8-b10201859a29" />